Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### If not done already, peel the protective film off the OLED display

-#### Screw all of the nuts on to hold the components to the front panel
+#### Screw all of the nuts on to hold the components to the front panel.
+If your potentiometer came with nuts, use them, otherwise just screw on the jacks.
+Also pop on the knobs.

-#### Finally, pop the TL074 and MCP6002 Op-Amps into their respective sockets
+#### Finally, pop the TL074 and MCP6002 Op-Amps into their respective sockets, making sure the notch in the IC matches the notch on the socket

 ### (Optional) Multimeter Tests